 Discharge in early pregnancy

-As those tissues get more blood flow it’s normal to get changes in discharge during early pregnancy.
+As those tissues get more blood flow it’s normal to get changes in discharge during your first trimester.
+Early pregnancy discharge can be white, watery and even a bit smelly.
 Totally normal.
+All questions should be directed to your provider.

 Wrap-up: What’s the take-home about vaginal discharge during pregnancy?